carpentries-incubator/pangenomics/_episodes/05-get_homologues.md

 {: .challenge}

 ## Step 4.
 Obtaining a pangenome matrix
-first we use the -t 0 option with COG ang OMCL alghortims to include all possible clusters, including those which might not contain sequences from all input genomes (taxa)
+First we use the -t 0 option with COG ang OMCL algorithms to include all possible clusters, considering those which might not contain sequences from all input genomes (taxa)
 ~~~
 $ get_homologues.pl -d data_get -t 0 -M
 ~~~